Qunst/minitankforge/docs/project-handoff.md

 ## Development Commands

-There is no complex build step documented.
-This is static HTML/CSS/JS.
+This is static HTML/CSS/JS, but generated product pages should be refreshed after catalog/rendering changes.

 Useful checks:
 ```powershell